For students

 Breathe and stretch

 Do this at the beginning, middle, or end of a session.
-Take 5 to 10 deep, full belly breaths, expelling all your air each time you exhale.
-Then stretch your hands, arms, shoulders, back, and whole body.
+Take 5 to 10 deep, full belly breaths, expelling all your air each exhale.
+Then stretch your hands, arms, shoulders, back, legs, and whole body.

 #81